-This free National Archives database records more than 18,000 individuals who fought in the Battle of Trafalgar, drawn mainly from ships’ musters.
+This free National Archives database records more than 18,000 individuals who fought for the Royal Navy in the crucial Napoleonic Wars turning point of the Battle of Trafalgar, drawn mainly from ships’ musters.
 Results include service histories and biographical details, where known.
-There’s a TNA research guide to records of the Napoleonic Wars, which links to related subjects and you could also try the Genuki-hosted Trafalgar Roll compiled from awards made to the seamen who fought with Nelson, which lists commanding officers, crew and casualties.
+There’s a research guide to records of the Napoleonic Wars, which links to related subjects and you could also try the Genuki-hosted Trafalgar Roll compiled from awards made to the seamen who fought with Nelson, which lists commanding officers, crew and casualties.

-There are lots of digitised history books available through archive.org, covering all kinds of Napoleonic subjects.
+There are lots of digitised history books on the Napoleonic Wars available through the Internet Archive.
 You can read and download accounts of Nelson’s death, battles on sea and land, or this edition of the Waterloo Roll Call from 1904.
-It’s a Who’s Who of the battle, with all kinds of ‘biographical notes and anecdotes’, but not just relating to the great and good.
-For example, there’s Colour Sergeant Jonathan Thomas of the 23rd Regiment of Foot, whose brief entry records simply that he died at the Union Workhouse, Swansea, in December 1867.
+It’s a Who’s Who of the key Napoleonic Wars battle, with all kinds of ‘biographical notes and anecdotes’, but not just relating to the great and good.
+For example, there’s Colour Sergeant Jonathan Thomas of the 23rd Regiment of Foot, whose brief entry records simply that he died at the Union Workhouse, Swansea, Wales in December 1867.

-“The most stimulating of the many websites I used when writing my book was definitely The Napoleon Series,” explains historian Carole Divall, author of Napoleonic Lives.
-“The homepage conveys the range of material on this site, some definitely for the expert, but much is designed for a more general interest.
+“The most stimulating of the many websites I used when writing my book about the Napoleonic Wars was definitely The Napoleon Series,” explains historian Carole Divall, author of Napoleonic Lives.
+“The homepage conveys the range of Napoleonic Wars material on this site, some definitely for the expert, but much is designed for a more general interest.
 The list of ‘Frequently Asked Questions’ demonstrates this range, and I would particularly advocate ‘Recommended Sources’ as a good starting point.”

-The site also contains the Peninsular Roll Call – an index of officers who served with Wellington’s army, originally compiled by Captain Lionel Challis, who began working on the project soon after the First World War.
+The site also contains the Peninsular Roll Call – an index of officers who served with Wellington’s army in the Napoleonic Wars, originally compiled by Captain Lionel Challis, who began working on the project soon after the First World War.
 The Napoleon Series is so vast that this is just the kind of page that you could easily miss while trawling through the site.